aleksre/arcade-cards/privacy.md

 **Security**

 The Service Provider is concerned about safeguarding the confidentiality of your information.
 However, no method of transmission over the Internet, or method of electronic storage is 100% secure.
 The Service Provider strive to use commercially acceptable means to protect your data, but cannot provide a guarantee of its absolute security.

+**Children's Privacy**

+The Application does not address anyone under the age of 13.
+The Service Provider do not knowingly collect personally identifiable information from anyone under the age of 13.
+If you are a parent or guardian and are aware that your child has provided personal data through the Application, please contact the Service Provider using the form below.
+The Service Provider will take the necessary steps to remove that information from our servers.

 **Changes**